 Credits with special privilege generally include those in which collateral consists of specific property or rights (mortgage or pledge) or equivalent rights (financial lease agreement for the leased property).
 The privilege will only cover the part of the claim not exceeding the value of the respective guarantee.
-The value of the in rem guarantee will be that resulting from deducting any outstanding debts enjoying a preferential guarantee lies from nine-tenths of its fair value as determined by an independent expert.
+The value of the in rem guarantee will be that resulting from deducting any outstanding debts enjoying a preferential guarantee over the asset or right over which the guarantee lies from nine-tenths of its fair value as determined by an independent expert.